Sanglorian/orcus/Orcus Monsters - current.md

 > **Immune:**&nbsp;disease, poison, **Resist:**&nbsp;cold 10, necrotic 10, **Vulnerable:**&nbsp;radiant 10
 >
 > ‡	**Tentacle** (standard, at-will) ● **Cold, Necrotic**
 > Reach 3; +9 vs AC; 1d8+3 cold and necrotic damage, and the target is grappled.
 The umbral mass deals an automatic 1d8+3 damage at the beginning of its turn each round it maintains the grapple.
+The umbral mass can grapple any number of targets.
 > ↗	**Fist of Madness** (standard, refresh 5, 6) ● **Psychic**
 > Ranged 10; +7 vs Will; 1d8+2 psychic damage, and the target is weakened and slowed (save ends both).
 > ∢	**Flailing Burst** (standard, encounter) ● **Cold, Necrotic**